 Board Leadership.
 The Chairman of the Board is appointed by the Board upon the recommendation of the Corporate Governance Committee.
 The Chairman leads the Board and oversees Board meetings and the delivery of information necessary for the Board's informed decision-making.
 The Chairman also serves as the principal liaison between the Board and our management.
 The Board determines whether the role of the Chairman and the CEO should be separated or combined based on their judgment as to the structure that best serves the interests of the Company.
 Currently, the Board believes that the positions of Chairman and Chief Executive Officer should be held by the same person as this combination has served and is serving the Company well by providing unified leadership and direction.

-When the Chairman and Chief Executive Officer roles are combined, an independent director acts as the lead director and presides at all Board meetings at which the Chairman is not present, including executive sessions of the non-employee directors; serves as a liaison between the Chair and the non-employee directors; approves Board meeting agendas and consults with the Chairman on information provided to the Board; approves meeting schedules to assure that there is sufficient time for discussions; calls meetings of the non-employee directors and sets agendas for executive sessions; and serves as Board representative for consultation and direct communication with major stockholders on issues that the Board determines may not be addressed by the Chairman or other Board designees and as otherwise deemed appropriate by the Board.
+When the Chairman and Chief Executive Officer roles are combined, an independent director acts as the lead director and presides at all Board meetings at which the Chairman is not present, including executive sessions of the Board; sets the agenda for all executive sessions and calls meetings of the non-employee directors, as required; serves as a liaison between the Chair and the non-employee directors; approves Board meeting agendas and consults with the Chairman on information provided to the Board; approves meeting schedules to assure that there is sufficient time for discussions; acts as principle Board contact for crisis management and other significant corporate events; collaborates with the Chair of the Corporate Governance Committee to conduct Board self-evaluations; addresses issues of director performance and Board effectiveness; and serves as Board representative for consultation and direct communication with major stockholders on issues that the Board determines may not be addressed by the Chairman or other Board designees and as otherwise deemed appropriate by the Board.
 When the Chairman and Chief Executive Officer roles are separated, and an independent director serves as Chairman, then he or she will act as lead director.